List of tallest buildings in Toronto: Developments outside of downtown

 To a lesser extent, various other areas within Toronto are undergoing influx of new high-rises, with many receiving a new tallest building in the area.
 The intersection of Yonge–St. Clair, around which is the area of Deer Park, is situated between Yonge–Eglinton and downtown Toronto.
-Its cluster of high-rises, centered on St. Clair Avenue, will be given a major boost by One Delisle, an under construction 158 m (518 ft) skyscraper designed by Studio Gang.
-Its unique design is consists of a series of 8-storey-high elongated hexagonal modules that nest together as they spiral up the building.
+Its cluster of high-rises, centred on St. Clair Avenue, will be given a major boost by One Delisle, an under construction 158 m (518 ft) skyscraper designed by Studio Gang.
+Its unique design consists of a series of 8-storey-high elongated hexagonal modules that nest together as they spiral up the building.
 In Islington-City Centre West, west of Humber Bay, the 145 m (476 ft) Islington Terrace was completed in 2021, becoming the tallest building in the neighbourhood, ahead of other new additions like Parc Nuvo at Essex (2012), Station Place (2021), and Valhalla Town Square (2022).

 The northwestern neighbourhood of Weston received a new tallest building in 2019 with West 22 at Weston Common, which is 107.5 m (353 ft) tall.
 In Wallace Emerson, the 103.4 m (339 ft) The Diamond I was built in 2024.
 In Casa Loma, the Heathview towers were erected in 2015, being 109 m (357 ft) tall.
 Encore at Equinox became the tallest building in Scarborough City Centre in 2013.
 The Scarborough skyline will expand significantly with Alta, a $750 million rental development of three towers, the tallest of which will reach 149 m (489 ft).
-Several towers are under construction that would become the tallest in their respective areas, including The Frederick Condominiums in Leaside, Metro Park Condomiiums I in Flemingdon Park, 8 Locust Street in Mount Dennis, and The Sloane towers in Yorkdale, all residential high-rises.
+Several towers are under construction that would become the tallest in their respective areas, including The Frederick Condominiums in Leaside, Metro Park Condominiums I in Flemingdon Park, 8 Locust Street in Mount Dennis, and The Sloane towers in Yorkdale, all residential high-rises.

-Map of tallest buildings

-Downtown Toronto

-This map displays the location of buildings taller than 150 m (492 ft) in Downtown Toronto.
-Each marker is coloured by the decade of the building's completion.
-While most of Toronto's skyscrapers are in Downtown Toronto, there are a few located outside the map, and are hence not shown below.